Distance: 17.7 mi.

 After lunch, Craig and Mike split off to the south to climb Little Annapurna (GPS track follows them), leaving the trail just after descending below 7,500′ and passing between two of the upper Enchantment Lakes.
 They went due south up easy scrambling to the summit at 8,440′.

 They descended northeast directly to Crystal Lake to cut off some of the trail.
-They had to zig zag some ledges with some steeper scrambling here, but nothing more difficult than 3rd class.
-They had to ascend slightly from Crystal Lake and around the east side of Perfection Lake.
+They had to zig zag along some ledges with some steeper scrambling here, but nothing more difficult than 3rd class.
+They then ascended slightly from Crystal Lake and around the east side of Perfection Lake.

 (Download the free Gaia GPS app on your phone to view tracks and then get a Gaia GPS membership if you want offline access.
 Discount below!)